City, University of London

 The specialist LLM course in Maritime Law provides you with an opportunity to acquire and develop the knowledge and skills for this niche practice of law.
 Maritime law as a specialist field of law is offered only in a small number of universities in the UK.

-Applicants should hold an Honours degree in law or an equivalent qualification (for some courses an appropriate professional qualification and relevant experience is also acceptable); applicants whose first language is not English require an IELTS score of 7 or equivalent.
+LLM: Applicants should hold an Honours degree in law or an equivalent qualification (for some courses an appropriate professional qualification and relevant experience is also acceptable); applicants whose first language is not English require an IELTS score of 7 or equivalent.

 Admiralty law; carriage of goods by sea; law of international trade; marine insurance; world trade law; international law of the sea; international commercial arbitration.